 NOTE: Clearing the Blacklist will also clear this list if you want to do a full fresh scan.

-The top section of the process panel is the “VST Rack” where you can combine your VST effects using upto 16 effects slots.
+The top section of the process panel is the “Process Panel Rack” where you can combine your effects using up to 16 effects slots.

 At the top are the following functions (left to right):